BIM2SIM/bim2sim/docs/source/finder.md

-All templates will be validated against the correct json format on startup, so please stick the .json guidelines.
+All templates will be validated against the correct json format on startup, so please stick to the .json guidelines.
 You can use a JSOn validator like [this one](https://jsonformatter.curiousconcept.com/).